Adrian Mannarino vs. Arthur Rinderknech: Prediction and Match Betting Odds | The Astana Open

 Adrian Mannarino vs. Arthur Rinderknech Trends and Insights

-- In his most recent match in the quarterfinals of the Chengdu Open, Rinderknech was defeated 3-6, 3-6 versus Lorenzo Musetti.
+- In his last match in the quarterfinals of the Chengdu Open, Rinderknech lost 3-6, 3-6 versus Lorenzo Musetti.

-- In his 32 matches on hard courts over the past year, Mannarino has played an average of 25.7 games (22.9 in best-of-three matches).
+- On hard courts, Mannarino has played 32 matches over the past year, totaling 25.7 games per match (22.9 in best-of-three matches) while winning 50.5% of games.

-- Rinderknech is averaging 25.1 games per match (24.0 in best-of-three matches) in his 52 matches played in the past year across all court types, winning 50.6% of those games.
+- Rinderknech has averaged 25.1 games per match (24.0 in best-of-three matches) in his 52 matches played in the past 12 months across all court surfaces, while winning 50.6% of the games.

-- Rinderknech is averaging 23.6 games per match (23.0 in best-of-three matches) and 10.4 games per set in 27 matches on hard courts in the past 12 months.
+- Rinderknech has averaged 23.6 games per match (23.0 in best-of-three matches) and 10.4 games per set through 27 matches on hard courts in the past 12 months, winning 48.9% of those games.

-- In the lone match between Mannarino and Rinderknech dating back to 2015, in the National Bank Open Round of 64, Mannarino came out on top 6-3, 6-3.
+- In the only match between Mannarino and Rinderknech dating back to 2015, in the National Bank Open Round of 64, Mannarino won 6-3, 6-3.

-- Mannarino and Rinderknech have competed in two sets, and Mannarino has emerged with the upper hand, claiming victory in all of them.
+- In terms of sets, Mannarino has secured two against Rinderknech (100.0%), while Rinderknech has claimed zero.

-- Mannarino has the upper hand in 18 total games versus Rinderknech, taking 12 of them.
+- Mannarino and Rinderknech have matched up in 18 total games, with Mannarino taking 12 and Rinderknech capturing six.

-- Mannarino and Rinderknech have squared off one time, averaging 18 games and two sets per match.
+- Rinderknech and Mannarino have played one time, and they have averaged 18 games and two sets per match.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.